Nicole Markotic

 Nicole Markotić is a Canadian poet and novelist who lives in Windsor, Ontario.
 She teaches creative writing at the University of Windsor.
 Markotic specializes in the subjects of Canadian literature, poetry, children's literature, disability in film and disability in literature.
-Previously she was an assistant professor at the University of Calgary.
+Previously, she was an assistant professor at the University of Calgary.
 She was the co-editor, along with Ashok Mathur, of Calgary-based DisOrientation Chapbooks.
-She was the poetry editor of Red Deer College Press from 1998 to 2004.
+She was also the poetry editor of Red Deer College Press from 1998 to 2004.

 She co-edited The Problem Body: Projecting Disability on Film a critical book about disability in film, which was published by Ohio State Press in 2010.
 She also edited Robert Kroetsch: Essays on His Works, which was released in 2017.